ABCxFF/diepindepth/protocol/incoming.md

 ## **`0x00` Update Packet**

 Contains created/updated/deleted entities and current ingame time.
-Too much to explain here, it'd be easier just putting it in [`update.md`](./update.md).
+There is too much to explain here, it'd be easier just putting it in [`update.md`](./update.md).

 ---

 ## **`0x01` Outdated Client Packet**

 Sent when the client's build (which is sent in the [`0x00` Init Packet](./outgoing.md#0x00-init-packet)) is not the same as the server's.
 The server sends the latest build, and when the client receives it, the page reloads.
-This packet is by naturally unencoded, meaning its data is sent raw unencoded.
-This is since if you have an invalid build you won't be able to decode packets.
+This packet is by nature unencoded, meaning its data is sent raw, unencoded.
+This is since if you have an invalid build you won't be able to decode packets properly.

 Format: